yosukekatada/msan622/project-sketch/README.md

 #### Visualization for multivariate variables####
 - I would implement **scatter plot**(or **heatmap** if data is too dense) and **paralell cooridates plot** for investigating the relatinship among numeric variables.
 Also, I would use **heatmap** for visualizing categorical values.
-- **zooming** and **filtering** would be used for scatter plot and paralell coordinates plot.
+- **Zooming** and **filtering** would be used for scatter plot and paralell coordinates plot.
 Also, **sorting** woudl be used for heatmap.

 #### Modeling ####
--After the two steps above, I suppose that the marketing analytics person would like modeling.
+- After the two steps above, I suppose that the marketing analytics person would like modeling.
 For modeling, I would implement an interactive modeling tool with visualization.
 The model candidates are Logistic regression and Random forest.
 So, I would use **bar chart** for the importance of the predictor variables.
 Also, I would use **scatter plot** for showing decision boundary.
-- **zooming** and **filtering** would be used for scatter plot.
+- **Zooming** and **filtering** would be used for scatter plot.

 Planned Interface